AnnMarieW/dash-app-gallery/CONTRIBUTING.md

 Every app should have a graph or a Dash DataTable, a callback, and a maximum of 150 lines of code.

    <details>
-     <summary>You can include any graph into your app, but the current priority is:</summary>
+     <summary>Please include any of the following graphs into your app:</summary>
     area<br/>
     bar_polar<br/>
     box plot<br/>